 Recorded in 2009 and nominated for an Emmy last year, the program opens with the traditional procession, the song "Once in Royal David's City," and familiar carols including "Go Tell it on the Mountain," "God Rest Ye Merry, Gentlemen," "Hark!
 The Herald Angels Sing" and "Stille Nacht," sung by the Rooke Chapel Choir.
 The Rooke Chapel Ringers use traditional English handbells to perform a wide variety of sacred and secular music.
 The program closes with a traditional ringing-in of Christmas and the candlelit recession.

-The interdenominational service was begun in 1964 by William McRae, founder of the Rooke Chapel Choir and Bucknell professor emeritus of music.
+Begun in 1964 The interdenominational service was begun in 1964 by William McRae, founder of the Rooke Chapel Choir and Bucknell professor emeritus of music.
 The choir and bell ringers represent major fields of study at Bucknell.

 The Choir has gained international recognition for its creative interpretations of some of the most significant sacred repertory from the past five centuries.
 The Ringers, organized by Payn in 1983, have participated in festivals in New York City and in Wales, England, West Germany, Switzerland and Austria.